halfpass25/Bootstrap-Form-Builder-PHP-MySQL-with-drag-drop/README.md

 Breaking down the main idea, we can see that we need to set-up the following components:

-__1)__ a front-end to let the designer input the fields he needs and to define (sometime from combo-boxes and/or checkboxes, sometime by freely entering data) each field for both the TYPE of field and a number of basic but important other properties (name, label, size, hidden, others)
+__1)__ a front-end to let the designer input the fields he needs and to define (sometime from combo-boxes and/or checkboxes, sometime by freely entering data) each field for both the TYPE of field and a number of basic but important other properties (__name, label, size, minlenght, maxlenght, pattern, hidden, others__)

 __2)__ a means of storing permantly the created forms.
 We can use a MySQL database where, for each new created form, an entire predifined table is created and populated with the specific parameters.